Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 ### Generator changes

 * Added permission helper to support implementations of custom permission layers (#1187).
+* Re-enabled support for Content types in Zikula 2.x by migrating them to Content 5.
+* Fixed design problem with upload files handling (file names and file objects are stored in different fields now).
+* Several enhancements for trees
     * Allow normal creation of tree entities by selecting a parent.
     * Added item action for creating tree sub nodes.
-* Automatically preset language/locale fields in entity initialiser.
-* Added more differentiated subjects for workflow notification mails.
-* Provide unique slug in item actions and display sections for creating related items.
-* Improved image handling for PDF output.
-* Improved visualisation of boolean field states using bootstrap text classes.
-* Added configuration setting for whether only own entries should be shown on view pages by default or not.
-* Reenabled support for Content types in Zikula 2.x by migrating them to Content 5.
-* Always show boolean fields on display pages.
-* Added custom messages for date related validation constraints.
     * Improved and fixed different possible drag n drop behaviours of tree nodes (including multi tree support).
-* Fixed design problem with upload files handling (file names and file objects are stored in different fields now).
-* Applied default filters from `CollectionFilterHelper` also to selections of single entities by default.
-* Removed usages of param converters.
-* Prevent Imagine usage during SWF file handling.
-* Fixed typos related to example row handling (#1185).
-* Added configuration options to control usage of moderation fields in edit forms of entities with standard fields.
+    * Fixed behaviour of multiple trees on same page (searching, expanding/collapsing, etc.).
+    * Reuse item actions also for tree context menus.
+    * Updated check to avoid dragging tree root nodes.
+    * Minor cosmetic improvements for tree pages.
+    * Minor cleanup in ajax tree handler.
+    * Enabled reuse functionality for entities with trees.
+    * Fixed several issues in entity tree form type.
+    * Fixed undefined variable in tree relatives macro.
+* Several enhancements for loggable
     * Allow undeletion of loggable entities also without display action.
     * Refactored usage of deprecated service in item actions menu for loggable entities.
-* Made `parent` relation versionable for loggable entities with a tree in order to improve their undeletion.
     * Call `postLoad` event handler for freshly initialised undeleted objects.
     * Improved permission checks for loggable history actions.
     * Added possibility to limit loggable history by amount of log entries or date intervals.
     * Fixed typo in `loggableHistoryActionInternal` signature.
     * Show latest loggable version as part of meta data during editing.
-* Removed version annotation from translatable locale to avoid unrequired log entries.
-* Dynamically disable and reenable timestampable listener when persisting translations for loggable entities to avoid unrequired log entries.
     * Introduced loggable helper class for reusing common logic and taking load from controllers.
-* Added revision handling for translations (combining loggable with translatable).
-* Enhanced history and diff views showing array field details in general and specifically changes per language for translatable entities.
+    * Enhanced history and diff views showing array field details.
     * Added additional field for log entries for storing an extended description of the executed action which produced a log entry.
 This is shown in both the normal history view as well as the list of deleted items (which helps to identify a specific one).
     * Show user profile link and avatar for creator and last editor in history and diff views.
+* Combination of loggable and tree
+    * Made `parent` relation versionable for loggable entities with a tree in order to improve their undeletion.
+    * Removed version annotation from root, lft, right and lvl properties to improve revert process.
+* Combination of loggable and translatable
+    * Removed version annotation from translatable locale to avoid unrequired log entries.
+    * Dynamically disable and reenable loggable listener when persisting translations to avoid unrequired log entries.
+    * Added revision handling for translations (combining loggable with translatable).
+    * Enhanced history and diff views showing changes per language for translatable entities.
+* Fixes for translatable
+    * Translatable performance fix.
+    * Fallback fix for empty translation data.
+* Fixes for sluggable and permalink handling
+    * Corrected route requirement for tree slugs containing slashes.
+    * Improved behaviour or tree slug handlers and relative slug handlers.
+    * Fixed unique slug handling in tree actions.
+    * Improved form redirect behaviour, e.g. with regards to translatable slugs.
+    * Provide unique slug in item actions and display sections for creating related items.
+    * Fixed wrong arguments for ajax-based slug unique check.
+    * Fixed handling of unique slugs for relation form presets.
 * Added support for `preFlush` and `onFlush` Doctrine events in entity lifecycle listener.
-* Fixed behaviour of multiple trees on same page (searching, expanding/collapsing, etc.).
 * Proper service injection into menu builder.
-* Reuse item actions also for tree context menus.
 * Added pre and post configuration events for amending or extending item actions menu (#1193).
-* Updated check to avoid dragging tree root nodes.
-* Minor cosmetic improvements for tree pages.
-* Minor cleanup in ajax tree handler.
-* Enabled reuse functionality for entities with trees.
 * Updated logic for title and description field name determination.
-* Corrected route requirement for tree slugs containing slashes.
-* Improved behaviour or tree slug handlers and relative slug handlers.
-* Fixed undefined variable in tree relatives macro.
-* Improved form redirect behaviour, e.g. with regards to translatable slugs.
+* Applied default filters from `CollectionFilterHelper` also to selections of single entities by default.
+* Removed usages of param converters.
+* Prevent Imagine usage during SWF file handling.
+* Added configuration settings to control usage of moderation fields in edit forms of entities with standard fields.
+* Added configuration setting for whether only own entries should be shown on view pages by default or not.
+* Automatically preset language/locale fields in entity initialiser.
+* Added more differentiated subjects for workflow notification mails.
+* Improved image handling for PDF output.
+* Improved visualisation of boolean field states using bootstrap text classes.
+* Always show boolean fields on display pages.
+* Added custom messages for date related validation constraints.
 * Fixed dependency syntax in composer file.
 * Show a warning instead of an error during installation if category registries could not be created.
 * Added `raw` filter to JSON output.